One-Day Picnic Spots Near Mumbai

 What to explore?
 Tamhini Ghat Waterfalls for being wet under the fall, Bhira Dam, Kolad River Rafting, Ghosala Fort, Sutarwadi Lake, Tala Fort, Kuda Mandad Caves, and Gaimukh.
 If you love trekking, then plan for a Plus Valley Trek.

-Lonavala - Khandala
+Lonavala and Khandala

 Lonavala and Khandala have magnificent cascades that give a mood holding view in monsoons.
 They are also famous as the Jewel of Sahayadri’, as nature has gifted them with beautiful valleys, mountains, opaque waterfalls, lavish greenery, and pleasurable calm winds.
 Eat the roadside chikkis when you are here.